Sherah Martin Kemp Art

 "The Red and White Striped Awnings"

 This was the first painting I completed for the series.
 It took approximately 35 hours painting to complete.
 It was inspired by one of the many walks, my husband Emil, and I have taken along River Street at night.
 The reference photo I used, I took on a trip when we were celebrating my birthday, when we were still dating.
-The red and white stripes with the Fall decorations was such a happy sight, I knew immediately I wanted to paint it; however it was a few years later I had the opportunity to put brush to paper and make it happen.
+The red and white stripes with the Fall decorations was such a happy sight, I knew immediately I wanted to paint it; however it was a few years later; before I had the opportunity to put brush to paper and make it happen.

 "Evening Reflections on the Savannah River"